Long-term saving can be confusing. There are a lot of places to put your money, with varying degrees of risk.

 What Is a Brokered CD?

-Brokered CDs are, as the name implies, brokered.
+Brokered CDs are brokered by a third party.
 They are bought by brokerage firms and then resold to consumers.
 Sometimes brokered CDs have significant fees and may not be as low-risk as you think.

 Advantages and Disadvantages of Brokered CDs